apoch/epoch-language/README.md

 # The Epoch Programming Language
 Welcome to the home of **Epoch**, an opinionated programming language designed to balance speed, control, and productivity.

+The Epoch language is designed to allow programmers to fluidly blend between writing **high-performance code**, **security-conscious code**, and **maintainable code**.
+We recognize that the balancing act of modern software implementation often demands paying careful attention to each of these aspects to varying degrees.
+Epoch's goal is to allow this balance to be achieved without requiring the use of multiple technology platforms.

 Epoch places a strong emphasis on certain ways of thinking about programming, at both large and small scales.
 The decisions behind the language will undoubtedly not please everyone - but if you're a like-minded programmer, we hope Epoch scratches your itch as well as it has scratched our own.

 ## Hello World